Healthy Homes Assessment Tomoana

 Heating Tomoana

-Tomoana rental properties need to have a stable source of heat that can warm the principal or the biggest living room to at least 18degC even on the coldest days of the year.
-This is the minimum indoor temperature suggested by the World Health Organisation for people’s physical well-being and mental wellbeing.
+Tomoana rental properties must have a fixed source of heat that can heat the main or largest living room to at least 18degC, even on the most coldest days of the year.
+This is the recommended minimum indoor temperature suggested by the World Health Organisation for people’s physical health and mental wellbeing.

-The source of heating requirements to remain fixed (i.e. not portable) and at minimum 1.5 horsepower in capacity, and it must have the minimum capacity for heating required to heat the living space in general.
-A Heating Assessment Tool could be used to check if your current fix heater(s) are adequate or if you’ll need to "top up" with a new heater.
-Open fires and unflued combustion heaters like small portable LPG bottle heaters are not considered to be safe heating options in the Healthy Homes Standard.
+The source of heat requirements that it be permanently fixed (i.e. not portable) that is, at least 1.5 Kilowatts in heating capacity, and it must have the minimum heating capacity needed to heat the living space in general.
+A Heating Assessment Tool could be used to check if the current permanent heater(s) are adequate or if you’ll need to "top-up" with an additional heater.
+Open fires as well as unflued combustion heaters, such as portable LPG bottle heaters aren’t considered acceptable heating options for those following the Healthy Homes Standard.

-If the heating system you offer is electric heating or heat pump, it should have an thermostat.
-This will help make the heating more uniform and efficient.
-For the majority of homes, bigger fixed heating devices such as heat pumps, wood burners pellet burners, flued gas heaters are needed.
-However, in some cases such as small apartments the smaller fixed electric heater may suffice.
+If the heating that you provide is electric heating or heat pump, it requirements to have an thermostat.
+This will make the heating more uniform and efficient.
+In most homes, larger fixed heating equipment like heat pumps, wood burners, pellet burners or flued gas heaters will be required.
+In certain situations, such as small apartments, a smaller fixed electric heater might be enough.

 Ventilation Tomoana

-The ventilation quality is about recognising that dry air will be easier to heat and heat, and an apartment that is well-ventilated is less likely to be a victim of damp and mould.
+This ventilation quality is about recognising the fact that dry air will be much easier to heat and a well ventilated rental property will be less prone to developing damp and mould.

-Living rooms, bedrooms, dining rooms, and kitchens are considered liveable areas.
-Connecting spaces like the hallway aren’t considered living spaces and therefore are not require an opening door or window.
+Bedrooms, living rooms, kitchens, and dining areas are considered liveable areas.
+Connecting spaces such as the hallway are not considered liveable and do not need an opening door or window.

-Bathrooms, kitchens, and any other area in your home with a bath, shower cooker or any other water-generating appliance will require appropriate extractor fans which are vented to the outside.
-The Healthy Homes Assessment service will make sure there is sufficient air circulation in every living space and will also check for the proper extractor fans in areas of high moisture.
+Bathrooms, kitchens, and any other room in your home that has shower, bath and cooktop or another water-generating appliance will require appropriate extractor fans which are vented out to the outside.
+The Healthy Homes Assessment service will make sure there is sufficient ventilation in every living space with the right extractor fan in areas with high moisture.

 building ventilation inspections